cornellpepper/CuWatch_code/src/README.md

 ```shell
 mpremote mip install sdcard logger
 ```

+## Program flow as of 11/5/2024e
+When the code starts, the first thing that happens is that the Pico tries to connect to the wifi.
+If the LEDs start blinking in a 2:1 pattern, that means that connection to wifi was unsuccessful.
+Probably the `my_secrets.py` file needs to be updated on the pico for the local network.

+After connecting to WIFI, the board tries to get the current time by querying a remote web page (http://worldtimeapi.org).
+This is used to set the time stamp for the data collection.

+Next, the red LED on the pepper board will blink rapidly for about 8 seconds.
+This is where the baseline of the ADC is being measured.

+Next, the SD card is mounted and the data file is opened for writing.
+The first two lines of the data file contain metadata about the run (time, threshold, baseline, etc.) After this, the web server is started up and the data collection starts.

+To stop data collection, you can press the USR button (the one on the carrier board closer to the Pico.)
+This stops the data readout, closes the data file and unmounts the SD card.
+The web server also stops then.
+To reboot the pico, hit the other button (RESET*).
+RESET doesn't cleanly close the data file and you will probbaly lose some data.

+The web server rate graph stores all the data on the client side (i.e., your browser), so the data will gradually populate over an hour.
+It will also not populate if your web browser is in the background, it appers. you can download data from the web page or by putting the microSD card into your computer. the download from the web page is slow (about 12 kb/sec), so it takes a long time for big data files.
+Do not navigate away from the download page while the download is happening -- it will interrupt the download.
+Data collection continues during the download process.

 ## Newer files that are of interest (10/21/2024)
 - readout.py: readout w/o web server.
 Obsolete.